HenkT28/pands-project/README.md

 The count has the 4 features and 150 rows in total.
 From the results from Mean function it is clear, that sepal is larger than petal.

-[2] Iris.Histogram script:
+[2] Iris.Histogram & Petal_Sepal_Dist scripts:

-The is an interesting graph, and shows immediately some crucial differences:
+From both you can draw very much the same conclusions - and while one is a histogram, the other is a scatter plot - they immediately provide some differences:
 * The feature "Petal width" can distinguish the targets better that other features.
 Also to some great degree, the Petal lenght is unique for each of the 3 species.

 * Virginia has the longest Sepal length, Petal length and Petal width.

 * Setosa however has the longest Sepal width.

-Also Setosa has the smallest Petal width and length, compared to both Versicolor and Virginica.
+* Also Setosa has the smallest Petal width and length, compared to both Versicolor and Virginica.

 ### Prerequisites - how to run the code